Engineers love interdependencies. Looking at life with the eyes of an engineer means

 When we introduce a low carb/high fat diet and optimize our body’s fat-burning ability of both dietary fat and our own adipose belly fat, we gain a whole line of positive effects.
 Our energy levels during the day become much more sustainable.
 We never experience a lack of energy anymore and the state of hypoglycemia is not possible anymore, simply because of the fact that carbohydrate is not a main source of energy anymore.
 Its place is taken by fat so that we can run without exhaustion for many hours and actually days, according to the latest research and the vast body of evidence on ketogenic low carb/high fat diets.
 This happens without ever experiencing hypoglycemia, as a result of highly optimized fat breakdown after a period of enzymatic keto-adaptation.

 When we add moderate levels of everyday exercise and structured movement supervised by a health professional, we promote movement of lymph to take the toxins out of the body.
-At the same time, we are healing the gut and stopping systemic inflammation thus stopping the negative process of constant self-poisoning, with toxins seeping back into the blood plasma and intracellular fluid through the walls of a leaky gut.
+At the same time, we are healing the gut and stopping systemic inflammation thus stopping the negative process of constant self-poisoning, with toxins seeping back into the blood plasma and extracellular fluid through the walls of a leaky gut.

 I have seen a number of cases where I have witnessed a strong synergetic effect from combining Buteyko breathing, extensive use of breathing devices such as Frolov and a training mask, together with daily work on changing lifestyle habits and patterns.
 Here, I mean habits of thinking, movement, nutrition and sleep.